 Any blood product that is not suitable for transfusion or that has an unsatisfactory visual appearance must be discarded.
 If a technologist has any concerns about whether a blood product is suitable for transfusion, then the blood product should be placed into quarantine.
-For additional information, refer to Blood Product - Quarantine or Discard.
+For additional information, refer to Transfusion Medicine policy, Blood Product - Quarantine or Discard.